 In addition to the above, the OPCC/Group also had transactions during the year with other local authorities and public bodies.
-The transactions have been disclosed within the notes 16,19 and 31.
+The transactions have been disclosed elsewhere within the notes to the financial statements.

 Precept funding was received from the following local authorities during the year: